WCSCourses/PRS2024/modules/Day4a.docx.md

 ### Short Quiz
 I have GWAS data and genotype/phenotype data for a cohort consisting of >2000 samples from a small East European population.
 The population LD structure is unique and so I would like this information to be incorporated into my PRS prediction model.
 I additionally have GWAS and genotype/phenotype data from the UKB biobank that I want to include.
-How do I formulate the relevant Config files for the BridgePRS analysis?
+How should I formulate the relevant Config files for the BridgePRS analysis?

 #### File types
 ```